smblott-github/chromi/README.md

 To build chromi, run `cake build` in the project's root folder.
 This compiles the Coffeescript source to Javascript.

+`cake` is installed by npm as part of the `coffee-script` package.
+Depending on how the install is handled, you may have to search out where `npm` has installed it.

 ### Extension Installation

 The extension can be installed as an unpacked extension directly from